TonyStark10006/FullyCharged/README.md

 requirement: >= macOS 11

-a simple client to display battery quantity for hackintosh(seems macintosh never need this), which based on CurrentCapacity & MaxCapacity from IOReg.
+a simple client to display battery for hackintosh, which based on CurrentCapacity & MaxCapacity from IOReg.

 this app equals to result below (result = CurrentCapacity / MaxCapacity)